egabosh/dabo/README.md

 I thought this fits quite well to the cryptotrading world and that's why I chose this name ;-)

 ## Structure
-The Bot is splitted in the following parts:
+The Bot is splitted in the following parts/containers:

 - dabo-bot: Basic Bot with buy and sell decisions based on self-definable strategies
 - dabo-symbols_ticker: Ticker for current symbols and prices